3 Types of Link-Building That Will Boost Your Site’s Search Ranking

 Backlinks (Inbound Links)

-According to Google, backlinks—incoming hyperlinks from other websites to yours—are one of the top three most important ranking factors (along with content and RankBrain).
+Backlinks—incoming hyperlinks from other websites to yours—are one of the top 10 most important Google ranking factors.
 But while SEO experts used to try to get as many backlinks as possible to boost search rank, that’s no longer the right approach.
 When it comes to backlinks, quality matters.
 Here’s how to get great backlinks.

 Create valuable content that generates interest.
 The best way to get quality backlinks is to create valuable content that organically generates links from websites that want to share that content with their visitors.